g-rodrigues2/g-rodrigues2/README.md

 # 👾 Welcome to my GitHub page 👾

-👨‍🎓 My name is Guilherme Rodrigues.
-I develop and calibrate biology-based models (ODEs) for tumor growth and treatment response, with emphasis on **Bayesian parameter estimation**, **model selection**, and **uncertainty quantification**.
+Currently, I develop and calibrate biology-based models (ODEs) for tumor growth and treatment response, with emphasis on **Bayesian parameter estimation**, **model selection**, and **uncertainty quantification**.
+I also work with data science and modeling applied to epidemiology.

 ## 📚 Academic Background